- Search The Registry

 - Teacher’s Forum

 - Creating Support

 *On this date in 1917, the 92nd Infantry Division was formed.

 The division was organized with Black soldiers from all states.
-In 1918, before leaving for France, the American buffalo was selected as the divisional insignia due to the "Buffalo Soldiers" nickname, given to Black cavalrymen in the 19th century.
+In 1918, before leaving for France, the American buffalo was selected as the divisional symbol due to the "Buffalo Soldiers" nickname given to Black cavalrymen in the 19th century.
 The "Buffalo Soldiers Division" divisional nickname was inherited from the 366th Infantry, one of the first units of the division organized.
 The 92nd Infantry Division was the only Black infantry division to see combat in Europe during World War II, as part of the U.S. Fifth Army, fighting in the Italian Campaign.
 The division served in the Italian Campaign from 1944 to the war's end.